"Everyday comes with great opportunities", believes Terence Ndofor, Sr. ...

-Cities and towns across the US are hustling to prepare their children for the advanced manufacturing jobs of the future.
+Cities and towns across the United States are hustling to prepare their children for the advanced manufacturing jobs of the future.
 From cities wooing Amazon for their HQ2 to towns built by manufacturing in the 1940s that are now retooling for the Fourth Industrial Revolution, one need is crucial – and that’s harnessing the imagination of students eager to create the future.

 As part of Manufacturing Day this year, Flex opened the company’s Milpitas-based Product Innovation Center to 50 local high-school students, giving them a chance to see the latest technology and devices created at Flex.
 The Milpitas economic development team organized the tour.
 Students visited KLA-Tencor, Cordis and Flex to learn about technology products and local careers.